 Frequently, people with back or neck injuries seek relief from the at-fault driver’s insurance policy, but this can be a frustrating endeavor.
 The insurance adjuster will look for any reason to deny your claim, and often, they settle on one of these:

-The insurance company blames you for the accident.
+- The insurance company blames you for the accident.
 Sometimes, the other driver also blames you; in other cases, they may take responsibility for their driving errors, but the insurance adjuster claims you were also at fault.
 Under Connecticut law, shared fault is possible in personal injury cases, and an injured person can recover damages if their percentage of fault is below 51 percent.
 However, the injured person’s final award is reduced by their percentage of responsibility, giving the insurance company an opportunity to potentially save thousands of dollars by shifting some of the blame to you.

-The insurance company thinks your injuries are fake or exaggerated.
+- The insurance company thinks your injuries are fake or exaggerated.
 Whiplash and other soft tissue injuries are difficult to prove because they don’t show up on X-rays.
 Doctors typically use X-rays to rule out severe injuries like a spinal fracture, and if they don’t see one, they diagnose you with a soft tissue injury.
 Sometimes, a more detailed MRI or CT scan can show small tears in the soft tissues, but whiplash doesn’t always show up on these imaging tests either.
 Of course, that doesn’t mean your injuries aren’t real, but the insurance company might see it that way.

 Both these situations are exasperating, but an experienced neck and back car accident lawyer may be able to help.
 In fact, the best thing you can do if the insurance company denies your claim for any reason is to call an attorney—not the insurance company.
 Many people want to call the insurance adjuster and set the record straight, but this usually worsens the situation.
 The insurance adjuster will record your call and pick apart everything you say, looking for any comment they can misconstrue to mean you were at fault.
-Instead, call a lawyer and find out your options.
+Instead, call a Bridgeport car accident lawyer and find out your options.

 How Can You Prove Fault in a Car Accident?